ndphillips/FFTrees/README.md

     #> 6 TRUE         48     1 a          130   256     1 hypert…     150     1     0
     #> # … with 3 more variables: slope <chr>, ca <dbl>, thal <chr>

 Most of the variables in our data are potential predictors.
-The criterion variable is `diagnosis` — a logical column indicating the true state for each patient (`TRUE` or `FALSE`, i.e., whether or not the patient suffers from heart disease).
+The (to-be predicted) criterion variable is `diagnosis` — a logical column indicating the true state for each patient (`TRUE` or `FALSE`, i.e., whether or not the patient suffers from heart disease).

 ### Creating fast-and-frugal trees (FFTs)

-Now let’s use `FFTrees()` to create FFTs for the `heart.train` data and evaluate their predictive performance on the `heart.test` data:
+We use the main `FFTrees()` function to create FFTs for the `heart.train` data and evaluate their predictive performance on the `heart.test` data:

 - Create an `FFTrees` object from the `heartdisease` data: